 Step 3: Smoothing

-chromosome 1, parent 1: X - X - X - Z - Z - Z - X - Z
+chromosome 1, parent 1: X - X - X - Z - Z - Z - Y - Z

 chromosome 1, parent 2: Z - Z - Z - X - X - X - X - X

-The first kind of mistake is an unusual assignment amid a run of similar assignments.
-In the first line above, there's a run of Z's, interrupted by a single X: Z — Z — Z - X - Z. It may have been that that lone X was a close call between X and Z, that went the wrong way.
-But in context, we can see that it probably should have been a Z. The smoother can correct this to Z — Z — Z — Z — Z.
+The first kind of error the smoother corrects is an unusual assignment in the middle of a run of similar assignments.
+In the first line above, there's a run of Z's, interrupted by a single Y: Z — Z — Z — Y — Z. It's possible that the lone Y was a close call between Y and Z that went the wrong way.
+If that were the case, the smoother could correct it to Z — Z — Z — Z — Z.

-The second kind of mistake is one inherited from the phasing step.
-Finch can make a mistake known as a "switch error," where it mixes up the DNA of one parent with another.
-The smoother can switch the ancestry assignments back between your two versions of a given chromosome.
-In this case, it looks like there's a switch error after the fourth window, that it would be better to keep the runs of X's together, and the runs of Z's would stay together.
+The second kind of error the smoother corrects arises from the phasing step.
+Phasing algorithms can make phasing mistakes known as switch errors, where they mix up the DNA of one parent with that of another.
+The smoother can switch the ancestry assignments between your mother and your father if it detects one of these errors.
+In this example, there may be a switch error after the fourth window.
+If the switch were reversed, then the runs of X's and the runs of Z's would stay together.
 In our simplified example, the smoother might output something like this:

 chromosome 1, parent 1: Z - Z - Z - Z - Z - Z - Z - Z

 chromosome 1, parent 2: X - X - X - X - X - X - X - X

-Let's look at the bottom panel.
-It starts off with a run of pink, then a run of green, then another run of pink.
-Pink is our color for African, and green is our color for Native American.
-The y-axis runs from 0 to 1, and is our estimate of the probability that the DNA in that region of the chromosome is from that population.
-These pink and green regions fill entire vertical space, indicating that we are 100 percent confident that the DNA in these respective regions is African and Native American, respectively.
+This is the output of the smoother analysis of one copy of chromosome 2.
+Starting on the left, there is a short run of pink, then a wider run of green, then another run of pink.
+In this chart, pink is the color for Sub-Saharan African ancestry, and green is the color for Native American.
+The y-axis runs from 0 to 100 percent, and it shows the probability that the DNA in that region of the chromosome comes from each Ancestry Composition population.
+These pink and green regions fill the entire vertical space of the graph, which means that we are 100 percent confident that the DNA in those regions has Sub-Saharan African and Native American genetic ancestry, respectively.

-Step 4: Calibration
+Step 4: Re-calibration

 Step 5: Aggregation & Reporting

-Here, we're showing a 70 percent confidence threshold.
-We'll run across the chromosome from left to right, and ask whether any population has confidence exceeding that threshold.
-You can see that with the exception of the blue European stretch, we exceed this threshold over the majority of the chromosome.
-These regions will contribute in proportion to their size to the overall ancestry percentages: For example, consider the green Native American segment near the right end, and that it works out to be 0.26 percent of the entire genome.
-Even though we have some probability that the segment comes from other regions, the Native American proportion exceeds the current 70 percent threshold, and so we'll add 0.26 percent Native American to the overall ancestry percentages.
+We look across the entire chromosome and ask whether any ancestry has an estimated probability exceeding the specified threshold (in this case 70 percent).
+In this example, with the exception of the blue European stretch, the ancestry estimates exceed 70 percent over the majority of the chromosome.
+Each region contributes to your overall Ancestry Composition in proportion to its size: For example, the green Native American segment near the end of this plot makes up about 0.26 percent of the entire genome.
+Even though there is some probability that the segment comes from a different population, the Native American proportion exceeds the 70 percent threshold, and so we add 0.26 percent Native American to the overall Ancestry Composition at this threshold.

-In the case of the European segment, no single population exceeds our 70 percent threshold, so we won't report that DNA as coming from any of those populations.
-In this case, we refer to our hierarchy of reference populations.
-For example, we have a "Northwestern European" group that contains three reference populations: Britain & Ireland, Scandinavia, and France & Germany.
-We'll add up the contributions of each of these subgroups, and see if the total "Northwestern European" contribution exceeds the 70 percent threshold.
-If it did, then we'd report the region as "Broadly Northwestern European".
+In the case of the European segment, no single ancestry exceeds the 70 percent threshold, so we don't assign that DNA to any fine-grained ancestries.
+Instead, we refer to our hierarchy of ancestries.
+There is a Broadly Northern European ancestry that includes four fine-level ancestries: British & Irish, Scandinavian, Finnish, and French & German.
+If, when we add up the contributions of each of these subgroups, the total contribution toward Broadly Northern European exceeds the 70 percent threshold, then we will report the region as Broadly Northern European.

 Connecting With Close Family